 This article was made possible by the refreshing openness of the Ministry of Japan (for interest rates) and Nomura Securities (for stocks indices).

 The Ministry of Japan provides a full table of interest rates for various durations (click here).
-Based on such information, AlohaJoe was kind enough to parameterize his bond fund wonderful software (described here), and derived monthly returns for maturities ranging between 4 and 10 years, hence approximating an Intermediate Term government bond fund.
+Based on such information, AlohaJoe was kind enough to parameterize his bond fund handy software (described here), and derived monthly returns for maturities ranging between 4 and 10 years, hence approximating an Intermediate Term government bond fund.
 The author ran a quick sanity check against a Barclays index tracking government Japanese bonds at large (Morningstar chart here), and the trajectory in overlapping years was similar enough to convince us that the 10-4 simulated bond fund provides a solid basis.
 As a side note, the Vanguard fund JPY tracks the same Barclays index.

 Nomura Securities provides various stock indices about the Japan market since 1980, in collaboration with Russell.
 This not only documents the overall market, but also the classic splits using size and value/growth factors.
 Monthly and daily returns (including dividends) can be downloaded here, providing a rich base of information.

 Thanks to those various data sources, the following chart (expressed in nominal terms) was assembled by the author, a simple growth chart of one Yen invested on Jan 1st, 1980 till the end of 2016.
 This doesn’t factor in expense ratios, just the trajectory of the indices, and as such is somewhat idealized.
 It is also unclear if any form of low-cost index fund was actually available in Japan in the 80s and 90s.

 Various things quickly jump to the eye:

 - The inflation was indeed very mild (less than 1% a year over the time period).